hanice/TGD_Public/PancreasUCSF/00-Summary/01-Summary.md

 ![](BetaCells_DiffPeaks_AdultIslet-vs-FetusPancreas-Markers-Motifs-Enriched_6Samples_Down.png)

-Top hits in SMAD5, EGR1, WT1, etc in the contrast between adult pancreas and fetus pancreas.
+Top hits in JUN and FOS families in the up regulated peaks while ZBTB7A, WT1, CTCFL, EGR1, etc in the down regulated peaks.

     - differential peaks aligned with T2D loci